Mariusmarten/SpatialMemory/README.md

 <td>D</td>
 <td>Action prediction</td>
 <td>Feedforward</td>
 <td>List the modules that will be optimized.
 All their immediate and deep
 dependencies will be included in the module's file when the build is done.
+If that module or any of its dependencies includes i18n bundles, only the root bundles will be included unless the locale: section is set above.</td>
+<td>E</td>
+<td>Action prediction</td>
+<td>Recurrent</td>
+<td>List the modules that will be optimized.
+All their immediate and deep
+dependencies will be included in the module's file when the build is done.
+If that module or any of its dependencies includes i18n bundles, only the root bundles will be included unless the locale: section is set above.</td>
+<td>F</td>
+<td>Action prediction</td>
+<td>Recurrent</td>
+<td>List the modules that will be optimized.
+All their immediate and deep
+dependencies will be included in the module's file when the build is done.
+If that module or any of its dependencies includes i18n bundles, only the root bundles will be included unless the locale: section is set above.</td>
+<td>G</td>
+<td>Action prediction</td>
+<td>Recurrent</td>
+<td>List the modules that will be optimized.
+All their immediate and deep
+dependencies will be included in the module's file when the build is done.
+If that module or any of its dependencies includes i18n bundles, only the root bundles will be included unless the locale: section is set above.</td>
+<td>H</td>
+<td>Action prediction</td>
+<td>Recurrent</td>
+<td>List the modules that will be optimized.
+All their immediate and deep
+dependencies will be included in the module's file when the build is done.
 If that module or any of its dependencies includes i18n bundles, only the root